CodeBreaker0913/Runea/content/Homebrew/Bard - College of Runes.md

 As an action, you can perform a song or recitation that lasts for at least 1 minute.
 At the end of the performance, you can have all creatures that were within 60 feet and able to hear you make a Wisdom saving throw against your Spell Save DC.

-On a successful save, the creature regains the benefits of a short rest, including regaining hit points, Hit Dice, and expended Rune spell slots.
+On a successful save, the creature regains the benefits of a short rest, including regaining hit points, Hit Dice, and expended spell slots.
 You can use this feature a number of times equal to your Charisma modifier (minimum of 1), and you regain all expended uses after a long rest.

 **Restraining Order**
 By 6th level, you have mastered the art of weaving binding runes into your bardic performances, allowing you to temporarily restrain your foes.